equinor/sepes-api/docs/platform/README.md

 TODO
 - Add description for each component (why, what, how)
-- Add a diagram for how all these components connect to each other
+- Add a infrastructur diagram for how all these components connect to each other

 ## User-flow, authentication and authorization